AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 # Check service status
 docker-compose ps -a

+# Check logs of a specific service
+docker-compose logs <service-name>

+# To restart a specific service
+docker-compose restart <service-name>

+# Stop and remove volumes
+docker-compose down -v
 ```

 **Note:** On first startup, the `chroma-init` service will automatically populate ChromaDB with movie tag data from GCS.
 This process may take 1-2 minutes.
 The quiz service will wait for this initialization to complete before starting.